mlochbaum/BQN/spec/grammar.md

              | ( subject_allow1 | nothing_allow1 )?
 Derv_req1 arg_allow1
              | ( subject_allow1 | nothing_allow1 )?
 Derv_allow1 arg_req1

 Quite tedious.
-The explosion of rules is partly due to the fact that the brace-typing rule falls into a weaker class of grammars than the other rules.
-Most of BQN is [deterministic context-free](https://en.wikipedia.org/wiki/Deterministic_context-free_grammar) but brace-typing is not, only context-free.
-Fortunately brace typing does not introduce the parsing difficulties that can be present in a general context-free grammar, and it can easily be performed in linear time: after [scanning](token.md) but before parsing, move through the source code maintaining a stack of the current top-level set of braces.
+The explosion of rules is partly due to the fact that the block-typing rule falls into a weaker class of grammars than the other rules.
+Most of BQN is [deterministic context-free](https://en.wikipedia.org/wiki/Deterministic_context-free_grammar) but block-typing is not, only context-free.
+Fortunately block typing does not introduce the parsing difficulties that can be present in a general context-free grammar, and it can easily be performed in linear time: after [scanning](token.md) but before parsing, move through the source code maintaining a stack of the current top-level set of braces.
 Whenever a colon or special name is encountered, annotate that set of braces to indicate that it is present.
 When a closing brace is encountered and the top brace is popped off the stack, the type is needed if there was no colon, and can be found based on which names were present.
 One way to present this information to the parser is to replace the brace tokens with new tokens that indicate the type.